ethereum-optimism/specs/specs/experimental/op-contracts-manager.md

 1. Deploy a new OP chain.
 2. Upgrade the contracts for an existing OP chain from the previous release to the new release.
 3. Orchestrate adding a new game type on a per-chain basis

+Upgrades must be performed by the [Upgrade Controller](../protocol/stage-1.md#roles-for-stage-1) Safe for a chain.

 ## Getter Methods